Work with email, page, and form templates

 Tested email clients

-All email templates included with Dynamics 365 for Marketing have been tested against a wide range of available email clients, as listed in the following tables.
+All email templates included with Dynamics 365 Marketing have been tested against a wide range of available email clients, as listed in the following tables.
 The templates should work flawlessly on most modern clients, but some design elements might degrade on older, less-used clients.

 |Desktop Clients||Mobile Clients||Web Clients||Web Clients (cont.)|